 Trey Sanders Eyes 2021 Season

 As a freshman, Trey Sanders figured to be one of the Alabama Crimson Tide’s most exciting young weapons on offense.
 After starring at Florida’s IMG Academy, the 6-foot, 214-pounder was a unanimous five-star tailback who held offers from nearly every major program in the country.
 He was selected to play in the All-American Bowl his senior year.

-The top-ranked high school running back in America was expected to get significant playing time in a loaded backfield alongside starter Najee Harris, Brian Robinson Jr. and redshirt freshman Jerome Ford.
-Fellow true freshman Keilan Robinson, a four-star recruit in his own right, will now need to step up in certain situations.
-They’re all working to replace 1,967 yards of total offense lost from the NFL departures of Damien Harris and Josh Jacobs.
+The top-ranked high school running back in America was expected to get significant playing time in a loaded backfield alongside starter Najee Harris, Brian Robinson Jr., Keilan Robinson and redshirt freshman Jerome Ford.
+They all worked to replace 1,967 yards of total offense lost from the NFL departures of Damien Harris and Josh Jacobs.